 Before we do any remodeling in our homes, Steve will render the space into Sketch Up and work his magic.
 This program allows him to match measurements and see which layouts best fit the space.
 This way you get a good idea of how everything will look so you can change it before putting in the work if you need to.

 Now that we knew what we wanted to do in the space, we got to work.

-Drywall went up first which I had the wonderful job of mudding, sanding and painting.
+Drywall went up first and I had the wonderful job of mudding, sanding, and painting.

-Thankfully we had friends who did tile in their construction business so we called them in and they had this place beautified in no time at all.
+Thankfully we had friends who did tile in their construction business so we called them in and they had this place beautified in no time.
 Believe me when I say it was money well spent!

 Plus, we were able to use leftover tile from our bathroom remodel upstairs and combined it with a much cheaper tile to complete the look.

 Once the tile work was complete, all that was left to do was paint and install the toilet, sink, and fixtures.
 I used Behr Marquee on the walls; I never paint without it.